Parsing The Last Sunset- An interview with Bob Atkinson

 About Tim C. Taylor

-Tim C. Taylor writes science fiction and is the author of 21 published novels as of August 2021.
-His latest book is 'Hold the Line', published by Theogony Books.
+Tim C. Taylor writes science fiction and is the author of 22 published novels.
+His latest book is 'The Last Redoubt', published by Theogony Books.
+Early 2023 will see the release of the Time Dogz trilogy.
 Find out more at humanlegion.com

 This entry was posted in Uncategorized.
 Bookmark the permalink.